Polymer electrolytes

 A polymer electrolyte is a polymer matrix capable of ion conduction.
 Much like other types of electrolyte—liquid and solid-state—polymer electrolytes aid in movement of charge between the anode and cathode of a cell.
 The use of polymers as an electrolyte was first demonstrated using dye-sensitized solar cells.
 The field has expanded since and is now primarily focused on the development of polymer electrolytes with applications in batteries, fuel cells, and membranes.
+Polymer electrolytes are widely studied for use in next‑generation lithium‑ion and solid‑state batteries because they combine ion transport with mechanical stability, enabling safer alternatives to conventional liquid electrolytes.

 Molecular design of polymer electrolytes

 Generally, polymer electrolytes comprise a polymer which incorporates a highly polar motif capable of electron donation.
 Performance parameters impact selection of homo- or heterogenous electrolyte.
 There exist four major types of polymer electrolyte: (1) gel polymer electrolyte, (2) solid-state polymer electrolyte, (3) plasticized polymer electrolyte, and (4) composite polymer electrolyte.
 The degree of crystallinity of a polymer electrolyte matrix impacts ion mobility and the transport rate.
 Amorphous regions promote greater percolation of charge in gel and plasticized polymer electrolytes.
 Crystal defects promote weaker chain-ion interactions.

 Several polymers capable of being used as polymer electrolytes.
 Each polymer incorporates a highly polar moiety capable of electron donation.

 Another key parameter of transport is the temperature dependence of polymer morphology on transport mechanisms by the glass transition temperature.
 These electrolytes differ from one another in their processing methods and applications where they are to be used.
 Their properties and morphology can be tuned to that desired of the application they are intended for.
 A shared structural feature of these polymers is the presence of a heteroatom, namely nitrogen or oxygen, although sulfur has also been demonstrated.